Brač

 Brač is a Croatian island in the Adriatic Sea, with an area of 396 km2, making it the largest island in Dalmatia, and the third largest in the Adriatic.
 It is separated from the mainland by the Brač Channel, which is 5 to 13 km wide.
 The island's tallest peak, Vidova gora, stands at 780 m, making it the highest point of the Adriatic islands.
 The island has a population of 13,931, making it also by population the largest island in Dalmatia and the third largest in the Adriatic.
 The island is divided in eight municipal units with twenty-two settlements, ranging from the main town Supetar, with more than 3,300 inhabitants, to Murvica, where less than two dozen people live.
 Brač Airport is the largest airport of all islands surrounding Split.

-Brač is known as a tourist destination, for the Zlatni Rat beach in Bol, the marina in Milna, the white limestone which was used for the palace of Diocletian, the stone mason school in Pučišća, the Charter of Povlja, author and first president of Croatia Vladimir Nazor, its olive oil with protected designation of origin, the Kopačina cave near Donji Humac with archaeological findings dating to the 12th millennium BCE, the Blaca hermitage, and other things.
+Brač is known as a tourist destination, for the Zlatni Rat beach in Bol, the marina in Milna, the white limestone which was used for the palace of Diocletian, the stonemason school in Pučišća, the Charter of Povlja, author and first president of Croatia Vladimir Nazor, its olive oil with protected designation of origin, the Kopačina cave near Donji Humac with archaeological findings dating to the 12th millennium BCE, the Blaca hermitage, and other things.

 Name

-Brač (/hr/) is known in the local Chakavian dialect as Broč (/hr/).
+Brač (/hr/) is known in some of its local Chakavian dialects as Broč (/hr/).
 In Bretia or Brattia and Brazza.
 The Greek name of the island was Ἐλαφοῦσσα (Elaphousa/Elaphussa), apparently derived from elaphos ("stag").
 Based on this, it has been speculated that the original name of the island may have been derived from Messapic *brentos ("stag").
 The Messapic word is deduced from a gloss "brendon — elaphon [deer]".
 Polybius and Plinius record the name of the island as Brattia.
 Other names through history for Brač have been Brectia, Bractia, Brazia, Elaphusa, Bretanide and Krateiai (in the Periplus of Pseudo-Scylax, identification unsure).

 Stephanus of Byzantium writes in the 6th century in his Ethnica of Brettia: Brettia, Island in the Adriatic Sea, with a river called Brettios.
 Greeks call it Elaphussa, the inhabitants Brettanis.
 The ethnicon should be Brettians, given how Polybios uses the Femininum.
 Today it is called Brettians.